green-sprout/docs/docs/docs/general/testPlan.md

 ## 7.5 Smoke Test Suite and Supporting Test Scripts

+`Ermöglicht Github Actions soetwas?`
 The automated test execution in our CI/CD Pipeline enables regression testing.
 With this approach it is clearly visible when changes break existing functions and affect the correct behaviour of the application.

 ## 8. Testing Workflow

+`Erlaubt Github Actions das triggern der Tests?`
 1) Local testing in the IDE
-2) Commit and Push triggers build and test exection in the CI/CD Pipeline
+2) Commit and Push triggers build and test execption in the CI/CD Pipeline
 3) Each PR triggers the pipeline (build and test)
 4) Before the automated deployment the build and test stages are executed